canonical/rockcraft/docs/tutorial/django.rst

     :end-before: [docs:docker-images-end]
     :dedent: 2

-The output should list your Django container image, along with its tag, ID and
+The output should list the Django container image, along with its tag, ID and
 size:

 ..  code-block:: text